section-five/Headcrab-Mod/README.md

 ## License

-This project is licensed under the GNU Public Licence 3.0  License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License v2 - see the [LICENSE.md](LICENSE.md) file for details

 ## Contact
 You can contact us at the following below